Search

 Highest Altitude: 2,125 m/6,972 ft Khesewa

-The nineteenth day takes you to Khesewa from Mamangkhe.
+The nineteenth day takes you from Mamangkhe to Khesewa.
 The day’s trek starts with a warm morning meal at Mamangkhe.
-The route follows the Kabeli River and passe through a dense forest of rhododendrons and bamboo.
+The route follows the Kabeli River and passes through a dense forest of rhododendrons and bamboo.
 The trail has a mix of ascents and descents, making the trek moderately difficult.
-Covering 11 km/6.8 miles and taking 7 hours, you’ll get to Khesewa from Manangkhe.
-Your day’s overnight stay is at Khesewa’s tea house.
+Covering 11 km/6.8 miles and taking 7 hours, you’ll reach Khesewa from Manangkhe.
+Your overnight stay is at Khesewa’s tea house.

 Itinerary Details